Zermatt - Our complete guide

 Zermatt’s mountain restaurants are simply the best in the Alps.
 Granted, it helps if you have deep pockets, but for those who take lunching on the mountain seriously, Zermatt is second to none.

 One of our favourites is Chez Vrony in the rustic farming hamlet of Findeln.
 Here you can gaze at the Matterhorn all afternoon from the comfort of your sofa on the immense south-facing terrace.
-The nearby Findlerhof (AKA Franz and Heide’s) also comes highly recommended – wonderfully atmospheric inside when holed up in a storm.
+The nearby Findlerhof (AKA Franz and Heide’s) also comes highly recommended and it is wonderfully atmospheric inside when holed up in a storm.
+Another option near here, above Findeln on the run down from Rothorn, is the highly-rated Fluhalp, renowned for its huge sun-terrace and live music.

-Two simpler recommendations are the Gandegghütte above Trockener Steg and the Alphitta at Riffelalp.
+Two simpler recommendations are the Gandegghütte above Trockener Steg, with its stunning glacier views, and the Alphitta at Riffelalp.

 Snow-wise - Our complete guide to Zermatt - Zermatt's mountain restaurants Chez Vrony in Findeln